Tools

 -

-If will use Git for software revision control with R, you should open the “Tools” menu, and click on the “Global Options” choice.
+Open the “Tools” menu, and click on the “Global Options” choice.

 - Go to the “Git/SVN” tab and click “enable version control interface for RStudio projects”.
 If RStudio can find the git program on your computer, it will appear in the “git executable” field.
 If RStudio can’t find it, you can help it by browsing to the git program.

-If you have installed LaTeX on your computer, click on the SWeave tab, and select “knitr” for weaving
+optional), click on the SWeave tab, and select “knitr” for weaving

 .Rnw